pentagramswheel/libra/README.md

 ###### graduate

-The `graduate` method adds a user `user` to a spreadsheet list of MIT graduates and gives them a graduate role.
+The `graduate` method adds a user `user` to a spreadsheet list of MIT graduates and gives them a graduate role, given the user inputted slash command `sc`.

 ###### runCmd

-The `runCmd` method runs the `lp/io grad` commands, given the command `cmd` and its parameters/options `args`.
+The `runCmd` method runs the `lp/io grad` commands, given its slash command `sc`.

 ----